Contexter/FountainAI/episodes/Episode2/episode2.md

     To run the application using Docker Compose, ensure the environment variables are injected from GitHub Secrets during the pipeline execution.

-### Setting Up Dependency Injection in the CI/CD Pipeline
+### Setting Up Runtime Injection in the CI/CD Pipeline

 To ensure the environment variables are securely managed, we'll use GitHub Secrets in our pipeline to pass them to the Docker Compose.